stolostron/rhacm-docs/manage_applications/deploying.md

 ### Deploying with a percentage roll out

-If you want to roll out a deployment to your target managed clusters instead of deploying to all target cluster, you can configure the deployment of a deployable or chart to only a percentage of your managed clusters at a time.
+If you want to roll out a deployment to your target managed clusters instead of deploying to all target clusters, you can configure the deployment of a deployable or chart to only a percentage of your managed clusters at a time.
 For instance, you might want to roll out a deployment when you need to deploy an update but you do not want to affect all clusters at once.
 When the deployment is successful on a cluster, the deployment is rolled out to another cluster.

 For more information, see [Deploying application resources with rolling update](deployment_rollout.md).